SWIMWEAR

 -

-Fashion goggles that prioritize looks over performance.
+Fashion goggles that prioritise looks over performance.

 -